 For the optional essay, students will be given a reading passage and asked to analyse the author's evidence and arguments.

-Good news – there will no longer be negative grading, so there is no penalty if you want to guess!
+Good news – there is no negative grading, so there is no penalty if you want to guess!
 (Just don’t do this on every question.)

 Even more good news - the College Board has recently partnered with the US-based Khan Academy to offer free online test prep.
 Practice questions and video tutorials are available on the College Board website.